w3c/Guide/bp.md

 Or is the best practice to make the *scope* of charters broad enough to encompass work that may be incubated during the charter's lifetime, and the WG would only take up an actual deliverable once it is incubated?

 ###Community Groups and the W3C Process
 How can we ensure that concerns raised at the TPAC 2015 AC meeting and the AC Forum thread on Mandatory Incubation are addressed in the process or practice of W3C?

+Should the Process Document describe a role for CGs in getting specifications ready to be standardized?
+Should the Community and Business Group Process say more about the importance of working by consensus, at least for specifications that are to be proposed for the Recommendation Track?

 ###What to do when there is interest from users but not implementers?
 Raised in the [AC discussions](https://lists.w3.org/Archives/Member/w3c-ac-forum/2016JanMar/0013.html).
-Arguably this is what interest groups are for -- to build interest in new use cases.
-Creating WGs to standardize solutions that are more expensive to implement than they return in value is part of the problem the readiness critia exercise is trying to solve.

-###Should we revise the Process Document to talk about the role of CGs, IGs, and WGs in getting specs ready for the standards track?
-There is little consistency across W3 subcommunities on domains on how CGs, IGs, and WGs relate to one another.
-Is this appropriate flexibility or a prescription for confusion and contention?
-One could imagine adding some more structure here, perhaps:
-- IGs are focused on *users*, and primarily develop use cases for new Recommendations and guidelines for how to apply existing Recommendations.
-- CGs are focused on *implementers*, and primarily develop spec proposals and prototypes.
-- WGs are focused on building consensus across users and implementers to produce technical Recommendations that have demonstrable value and interoperability.
+Should the Process Document do more to describe a role for Interest Groups in developing use cases for new Recommendations, and perhaps working in tandem with one or more Community Groups to develop credible technical proposals to address those use cases?

 ##Conclusion